ibm-cloud-docs/vpc/faq-auto-scale.md

 {: faq}

-You can check the required permissions for actions on instance templates, instance groups, instance group managers, memberships, and policies in the [Required permissions for VPC resources](/docs/vpc?topic=vpc-resource-authorizations-required-for-api-and-cli-calls).
+You can check the required permissions for actions on instance templates, instance groups, instance group managers, memberships, and policies in the [Managing IAM access for VPC Infrastructure Services](/docs/vpc?topic=vpc-iam-getting-started&interface=ui).
 For more information about using {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) to assign users access, see [Granting user permissions for VPC resources](/docs/vpc?topic=vpc-managing-user-permissions-for-vpc-resources).